Great Article!..I have been having a chronic pain in my right shoulder due to an injury from lifting weight,maybe i should try these out!

 In particular,excess activation of the upper trapezius (UT), combined with lower activation of the lower trapezius (LT) and the serratus anterior (SA), has been proposed as contributing to abnormal scapular motion (muscles shown in pic).

-Hence the best scapular exercises are those which have high activity of LT & MT and low activity of LT.
+Hence the best scapular exercises are those which have high activity of LT & MT and low activity of UT.

 So which are the best scapular muscle exercises?